Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-SharedPointer.md

 }
 ```
 ## Summary
-So in this second post we have looked SP and mentioned the two main implementation techniques commonly used.
+So, in this second post, we have looked at SP and mentioned the two main implementation techniques commonly used.
 We specifically looked in detail at some common problems usually overlooked in the counted implementation of SP.
-In the next article I want to look at a couple of other issues common to both types of smart pointers.
+In the following article, I want to examine a couple of other issues common to both types of smart pointers.